nair0lf32/zer0ne-blog/content/writeups/HackTheBox/0xDiablos/0xdiablos.md

 0x08049000 3 32 sym.\_init
 ```

-we see the script has 3 functions vuln, main and flag...main calls vuln wich uses gets
+we see the script has 3 functions vuln, main and flag...main calls vuln which uses gets

 we can overflow that function